-Additionally, war and terror result in the reduction of community's effective functioning.
-And then result in their perceptions of themselves as significantly less functional.
+Additionally, situations such as war and terror reduce the community's ability to function as a unit and cause individuals to perceive their community as significantly less functional.

-Ways of relating with each other, that develop following traumatic experiences impact on the long-term well-being of a community.
+Ways of relating with each other, that develop in the aftermath of traumatic experiences impact on the long-term well-being of a community.
 Community processes in the immediate aftermath of collective trauma, may result in short term community cohesiveness and homogeneity; however, in the long ran, this way of thinking that doesn't allow for differences of opinion or conflict, nor is it conducive to getting external help.